 I like to make a bowl of these when we have Asian inspired meals and put the bowl in the middle of the table for everyone to munch on and share while we eat.
 The kids love these kind of family style dishes where they can help themselves and soybeans are a favorite in our house.

-Shelled soy beans are also referred to as mukimame (while edamame is generally used while still in their pods.)
+Shelled soy beans are also referred to as mukimame (while edamame is generally used while still in their pods).
 I'm using edamame here as it is a more familiar term for many people.
 Either way, they are a simple and tasty snack!

 Roasting the soybeans allows the outside gets golden and toasty flavored, while the inside stays creamy.
 I like mine topped with a fair amount of sea salt, but you can do this part to taste.
-You can also top them with some toasted sesame seeds for a bit of added flavor and crunch, and to compliment to toasted sesame oil.

 Posts may contain affiliate